ProLoser/awesome-lifehacks/Eating.md

 # Dieting

-### Ratatouille Diet
 Food is how we experience culture.

-I don't like artificially limit my existence.
+I don't believe in artificially limiting a mindful existence.

 I practice moderation and prioritization.

-Consider the Ratatouille Critic Diet.
+## Ratatouille Diet

 "I don't like food, I LOVE it.
 If I DONT love it I DONT swallow."
 - Anton Ego (Ratatouille 2007)